sethfl/redcord-rust/README.md

-# redcord-rust
+# redcord
-A rewrite of my redcord app (found [here](https://github.com/sethfl/redcord)) in pure Rust.
-It is currently in development, and thus nonfunctional.
-It is simply here to provide a backup for the project, as well as to allow for contributions.
-Any help would be appreciated.
+`redcord` is a Discord bot that can send media from Reddit right into your Discord server.
+It does this by recieving a command from users, making a request to the public Reddit API, parsing recieved `.json` files, and then replying to the user with the data.

+## Commands:

+#### `-random [subreddit]`
+This command, when sent into a sever with `redcord` present, triggers the bot to send a media URL from a random post on the subreddit entered with the command.
+The only other outputs are either a link to a comment (which is the case when the random post recieved does not contain a media URL), or `null` when the subreddit requested does not exist.

 ## Installation:

-To install `redcord-rust`, you can just download a pre-compiled binary for your platform on the [releases page](https://github.com/sethfl/redcord-rust/releases).
+To install `redcord`, you can just download a pre-compiled binary for your platform on the [releases page](https://github.com/sethfl/redcord/releases).

 ## How to Use

-The only setup required for this is to create a Discord Bot (instructions [here](https://discordpy.readthedocs.io/en/latest/discord.html) and setting the Bot's token as an environmental variable called `DISCORD_TOKEN`.
+The only setup required for this is to create a Discord Bot (instructions [here](https://discordpy.readthedocs.io/en/latest/discord.html)) and then setting the Bot's token as an environmental variable called `DISCORD_TOKEN` (this is done on linux with the command `export DISCORD_TOKEN=[BOT_TOKEN_HERE]`).

 From there, you just run the binary and it will launch the bot.